DVM000/plugin-megadetector/README.md

 python3 main.py --stream bottom_camera --n 10 --threshold 0.2
 ```

-this will capture 10 images and publish animal detections on topic `env.megadetector.animal`.
-Value for a topic indicates the confidence of the detection.
-Images containing animals are also uploaded. if employing `--annotations` argument, upload images are annotated with bounding boxes.
+this will capture 10 images, run MegaDetector on each image, publish animal detections on topic `env.megadetector.animal` (value for a topic indicates the confidence of the detection) and upload images containing animals.
+If employing `--annotations` argument, uploaded images will be annotated with bounding boxes.